 Look closely, and you can spot a few reminders of the hybrid technology, such as the bright yellow stop-start toggle switch you press when you want to get going.
 The instrument cluster gets a slightly different display, too, replacing the traditional rev counter with a gauge that also shows how much power is left in the battery power and how much energy is going back into it.

 It’s pretty comfortable inside, too.
 The seats are a touch firm and the standard manual adjustment is awkward to use sometimes, but the seats are generally comfortable and most drivers will be able to find a natural-feeling driving position.

-The Countryman's ride comfort is a bit firm (an Outlander is more comfortable), but it's not crashy or intrusive – especially if you add the optional adaptive dampers.
-Likewise, although there's some wind noise at motorway speeds, it's unlikely to bother occupants.
+The Countryman's ride comfort is a bit firm, but it's not crashy or intrusive – especially if you add the optional adaptive dampers.
+Likewise, although there's some wind noise at motorway speeds, it's unlikely to bother occupants

 Anyone who’s driven a modern MINI will immediately recognise the massive, round central dial that features right across its range.
 It’s surrounded by an LED light ring that responds to how the car is driven and houses a 6.5-inch colour screen that displays radio and music settings and journey information.

 Unlike MINIs of old, the speedometer is mounted directly in front of you, flanked by a slim rev counter.
 The fuel gauge takes the form of an LED strip to the right of the dashboard and warning lights shine on the speedometer if a fault arises.

 Generally, the instruments are clear and easily understood, although some of the minor controls – those on the steering wheel, for example – may take a while to get used to.